Marius-Graml/Exploring_Fiware/README.md

 Basic program using ESP32 and DHT11 sensor to simulate "publisher" and "subscriber"

 Description:
 The ESP32 sends measured data to the Orion Context Broker.
 After upadting the data, the ESP32 retrieves the data again.
+PlaatformIO was used as IDE.

 Output serial monitor: